City of Parramatta

 - A larger percentage of local workers qualified in the field of Information Technology (4.4% compared to 3.0%)

-The largest changes in fields of qualifications of the workforce in the City of Parramatta between 2011 and 2016 were:
+The largest changes in fields of qualifications of the total workforce in City of Parramatta between 2011 and 2016 were: